 Stratification.
 This survey produces state-level estimates as well as national estimates.
-Assuming equal costs and population variances across states, the most efficient design for national estimates is one in which the sample is allocated to the states in proportion to the size of the civilian, and GIS processing can be used to link addresses to counties in a highly reliable fashion.
+Assuming equal costs and population variances across states, the most efficient design for national estimates is one in which the sample is allocated to the states in proportion to the size of the civilian, noninstitutionalized population in each state, and the most efficient design for state-level estimates is one in which equal sample sizes are allocated to all states.
+Various allocation options for the national sample are being considered in order to arrive at a final allocation for the NHTS national sample.

+With the ABS approach, identifying targeted areas (e.g., states) that correspond to those for which estimates can be developed from the NHTS data are straightforward.
+Addresses are definitively linked to states, so statelevel estimation is routine.
+Geocoding and GIS processing can be used to link addresses to counties in a highly reliable fashion.
 There can be some ambiguity for addresses that are P.O. boxes or are listed as rural route addresses.
-These can be handled in a routine manner with a set of well-defined rules as such addresses will represent only a small proportion of a state's population.
+These can be handled in a routine manner with a set of welldefined rules as such addresses will represent only a small proportion of a state's population.
 Thus, no important issues arise in the definition of areas with an ABS sample design that relies on mail for data collection, as is the case with the proposed approach.